 To address this need, this educational toolkit focuses on the physical and psychological injuries that are associated with sexual functioning problems in both male and female service members, veterans, and their intimate partners.
 Three video vignettes depict three different types of sexual functioning problems along with associated physical and/or psychological issues.
 While this toolkit is not a comprehensive sexual functioning course, it provides suggested strategies for addressing these problems in military populations.
+This toolkit aims to increase knowledge and awareness of sexual functioning problems in military populations so that you will be better prepared to address them in a clinical setting.
 With the implementation of the Affordable Care Act and the enhanced focus on comprehensive health care and wellness, the United States as a whole is presented with a unique opportunity to bring sexual health and functioning into a national focus (National Defense Authorization Act for Fiscal Year 2014, 2013).
 The integration of care for sexual functioning problems into existing health systems would reflect its intricate involvement in many aspects of health and well-being.